oh-data-sci/sql_workshop/01_from_zero_to_query/exercises/exercises.md

 - 06.04 what countries have more than 40 cities?

 ## 07 merge two tables with a `JOIN`
-- use `INNER JOIN ...
+- 07.01 use `INNER JOIN ...
 ON ...` to merge two tables and return rows where key value is matched in both tables.
-- show the country name that each city belongs to, using `country_id` as the key
+- 07.02 show the country name that each city belongs to, using `country_id` as the key
-- show a table of `title` and `language` of some 10 'R' rated films
+- 07.03 show a table of `title` and `language` of some 10 'R' rated films
-- which `language` are the 15 longest films in?
+- 07.04 which `language` are the 15 longest films in?
-- you can join multiple tables together in one go: show the title and category of 'G' and 'PG' films between 85 min and 90 min long. try it.
+- 07.05 you can join multiple tables together in one go: show the title and category of 'G' and 'PG' films between 85 min and 90 min long. try it.
+- 07.06 what countries are the cities whose name starts with 'Q' in?

 # final challenge
 - which top 10 actors were rented out the greatest number of times, counting only ‘R’ rated films made in 2006?